Don Burke

-Donald William Burke OAM (born 16 July 1947) is an Australian television presenter, television producer, author and horticulturist.
-He is best known as the longtime host of Burke's Backyard, a lifestyle program produced by his wife's company CTC Productions which ran for 17 years from 1987 to late 2004 on the Nine Network.
+Donald William Burke OAM (born 16 July 1947) is an Australian former television presenter, television producer, author and horticulturist.
+He is best known as the longtime host of Burke's Backyard, a lifestyle program produced by his wife's company CTC Productions, which ran for 17 years from 1987 to late 2004 on the Nine Network.
 He was also responsible for the creation of garden makeover program Backyard Blitz, starring former colleague Jamie Durie.

 Career

 In 2004, Business Review Weekly listed Burke among its top 50 entertainers list, saying he earned an estimated A$7.2 million in 2004.

-Burke is a professional horticulturist and former board member of Landcare Australia and has been active in a number of other public roles.
+Burke is a professional horticulturist and has been active in a number of other public roles.
 Burke spent 20 years working on his own home and garden.
 He has been an outspoken critic of numerous environmental advocacy groups.
-From July 2005 to late 2008, Burke was the Chair of the climate-change-denying Australian Environment Foundation, a group that has links to the politically conservative Institute of Public Affairs.
+From July 2005 to late 2008, Burke was the Chair of the climate-change-denying Australian Environment Foundation.

 Burke was awarded the Medal of the Order of Australia (OAM) on 26 January 2010 for service to conservation and the environment through advisory roles, to the horticultural industry, and to the media as a television presenter.

 Burke appeared on A Current Affair in July 2015, with his wife Marea, discussing her health battles including arteriovenous malformation (AVM) and breast cancer.